 14 Mar 2014

 By nature, a child’s response will always be influenced by their parents’ relationship with each other.
-When parents’ work together as a team, children will have little cause to come between their parents.
+When parents work together as a team, children will have little cause to come between their parents.
 It’s often the different parenting styles that cause divided loyalties in the first place, when children get to choose the parent they want the closer relationship with.

-As a child I was constantly weighing everything up.
 It’s not always enough to take someone’s word or side without understanding the sentiments behind their words.
 All too often we take sides without understanding everything there is to know and why that person would go on to say what they say.